pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **What can you tell us about the approach and timing of the upcoming integration of Loop components with Excel?**

 There isn't anything on the roadmap to share at this time.
-If you have ideas or requests please create a feature request with more information at https://aka.ms/m365dev-suggestions.
+If you have ideas or requests, please create a feature request with more information at [Microsoft 365 Developer Platform Ideas forum](https://aka.ms/m365dev-suggestions).

 **Is there a way we can create desktop shortcuts for MS Office Add-ins (specifically for Word)?**